 Postgraduate Diploma in Contemporary Therapeutic Counselling 2010

-My Nursing experience included working with patients and their families in intensive care and in an oncology unit, where I cared for patients with terminal illnesses, and as a Nurse Practitioner delivering primary health care with General Practitioners for patients with physical and mental health needs.
+My nursing experience included working with patients and their families in intensive care and in an oncology unit, where I cared for patients with terminal illnesses.
+I also worked as a Nurse Practitioner delivering primary health care with General Practitioners for patients with physical and mental health needs.

 Areas of counselling I deal with

 Free initial telephone or online session

 Individual face to face counselling: £50 per session.